-A common language is essential to effective communication; especially when working at in the level.
+A common language is essential to effective communication; especially when working at international level.
 Using terms consistently serves the purpose of emphasising what is common across a diverse and broad based profession, thus promoting a clear and consistent message about what physiotherapy is.
 The glossary is a list of specialised terms and words with their definitions usually placed at the end of document.
 Its purpose is to ensure a common understanding of the terms used, especially where terms used generally are used with specific meaning in a particular context.

-That's happen in different documents from the ER-WCPT, and in some cases occurs that the same terms were present in different places with different definitions.
-Also, the original resource of the definition is missing.
-It is with this in mind that the ER-WCPT through its working group in education matters is trying to develop a common glossary of terms since 2006 in order to be used in all its documents.
+The ER-WCPT through its Education working group has developed a common glossary of terms since 2006 to be used in all its documents.
 The glossary of terms attached to the documents produced by the ER-WCPT and the glossary endorsed by the WCPT have been used as source documents.